Qualifications

 Roy F. Weston, Inc./REAC, U.S. EPA/ERT, Edison, NJ (8/93-8/96)

 Biologist - Ecological inventory and habitat quality assessment at contaminated Superfund sites and uncontaminated reference sites.
-Ecological risk assessment investigating the threat of PAHs, metals, PCBs and pesticides to aquatic and terrestrial species.
+Ecological risk assessment investigating contaminant threats to aquatic and terrestrial species.
 Researched and implemented phytoremediation of contaminated groundwater using hybrid poplar trees.
 Large-scale study of a PCB- and mercury-contaminated estuarine marsh that used various techniques (minnow traps, otter trawl, and hoop nets) to collect organisms (fiddler crabs, brown shrimp, killifish, spot, and diamondback terrapin) for body burden analyses.